Neovici/cosmoz-omnitable/docs/documentation.md

 	name="name"
 	title="[[ _('Invoice number', t) ]]"
 	value-path="invoiceNumber"
-	sort-on="invoiceNumber"
+	sort-path="invoiceNumber"
 	group-on="invoiceNumber"
 >
 </cosmoz-omnitable-column>
 ```

-The `sort-on` and `group-on` attributes accepts the values of the unique `name` attributes of each column.
+The `sort-path` and `group-on` attributes define the property paths used for local sorting and grouping.

 When these attributes are present on a column, `cosmoz-omnitable` adds this column
 to the dropdown lists used to change sorting and grouping of the data items.